Feedback for Children's Social Care

 Stage 2: Investigation

-If you’re not satisfied with the outcome of the local resolution and you want to take your complaint further, contact the children's complaints manager within 20 days of getting your results from stage one and explain which parts of your complaint have not been resolved and what you would like to happen.
+Not satisfied with the outcome of the local resolution and you want to take your complaint further?
+Contact the children's complaints manager within 20 days of getting your results from stage one.
+Explain which parts of your complaint have not been resolved and what you would like to happen.

 We’ll appoint an investigator to review your complaint, in some cases we’ll also ask an independent person to help the investigator.